knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-one.md

   replicas: 1
 ```

 This will create a simple topic, with `partitions` and `replicas` both set to `1`, which is **not** recommended on a production environment.

+> NOTE: For a production-ready configuration of the Knative Kafka Broker see [this blog](https://developers.redhat.com/articles/2023/03/08/configuring-knative-broker-apache-kafka).

 Once the manifest has been applied to the Kubernetes cluster it can be queried like:

 ```
 kubectl get kafkatopics.kafka.strimzi.io -n kafka